 - strengthen pet advertisement offences.

-* Note, relevant sections commence on 1 July 2018
+* Note, relevant sections commenced on 1 July 2018

-** Note, relevant section commence on 1 July 2019
+** Note, relevant section commenced on 1 July 2019

 See applicable templates.